JorelAli/CommandAPI/README.md

 > ### The CommandAPI's Maven repo has moved!
 >
 > Versions 5.12 and onwards will use jitpack.io.
-To update, simply replace the old repo URL (`https://raw.githubusercontent.com/JorelAli/CommandAPI/mvn-repo/`) with the new one (`https://jitpack.io`)
+To update, simply replace the old repo URL (`https://raw.githubusercontent.com/JorelAli/CommandAPI/mvn-repo/`) with the new one (`https://jitpack.io`) and change the group ID from `dev.jorel` to `dev.jorel.CommandAPI`

 **Compatible Minecraft versions:**